Register to enable "Calculate" button for pipe flow calculator.

 Coefficient input box.

-Why do I sometimes get the message, "Infeasible Input"?
+Why do I sometimes get the message when running the pipe flow calculator, "Infeasible Input"?
 The

 governing equations for fluid flow must be satisfied.
 Fluids must flow from higher energy